Copyright, publication and reproduction

 A brief overview of copyright and copyright agreements (PDF 33 kB, new window) (In Swedish)

-The Legal Services Office, the University Library and the Department of Law have developed information materials and proposals for contract templates to be used by you when publishing articles in journals at Lund University.
+The Legal Division, the University Library and the Department of Law have developed information materials and proposals for contract templates to be used by you when publishing articles in journals at Lund University.

 See information materials and agreements through the following links: